Wildlander-mod/wildlander-mod.github.io/_05-HintsandTips/The-Milk-Drinkers-Guide-to-Power-Leveling.md

 1. Forage whenever near wooden stumps / Fallen trees with Mushrooms.
 1. Whenever you complete a quest for someone, you can usually take low value items from their home or store without being a thief.
 1. Whenever you are in a town, locate and train with the training dummies for a hour or two, or study one of the skill books.
-1. Mine any Ore nodes you come accross.
+1. Mine any Ore nodes you come ac cross.
 1. Sell things to appropriate vendors, Potions/Reagents to alchemists, Weapons/Armor to blacksmiths, Magical items and Clothing to wizards, Meat to Innkeepers, General goods stores should be last resort for clutter you cant sell anywhere else.
 1. Fish at every fishing supplies - or equip the rod and attach the water to fish.
-Fish until you consistienly pick up junk.
+Fish until you consistently pick up junk.
-1. The inspired buff from campfires gives you 5% Skillgain buff for 6 hours - therefore whenever crafting, training or fighting you should gave this buff on you.
+1. The inspired buff from campfires gives you 5% Skill gain buff for 6 hours - therefore whenever crafting, training or fighting you should gave this buff on you.
 It should be something you create whenever the buff expires.

 You should choose either Falkreath (less chance of dying from exposure, but can encounter bandits and wildlife on the way) or Helgen Border start (Colder and a risk of exposure death in spawn into a snowstorm, but has a easy to access chest with good loot and with less chance of running into wildlife).